orchestron-orchestrator/sorespo/tutorial.md

  +-------------------+
 ```

 To test the above topology, you can log dirctly into a core router and run a few commands.
-For reference, more detail on the SR-Linux CLI can be found at: https://documentation.nokia.com/srlinux/24-3/title/basics.html
+For reference, more detail on the SR-Linux CLI can be found at: [SR-Linux Configuration Basics](https://documentation.nokia.com/srlinux/24-3/title/basics.html)

 ```
 make -C test/quicklab-srl cli-ams-core-1 # This logs in to the ams-core-1 cli
 ```

-Then run;
+Then run:
 ```
 / show network-instance default protocols bgp neighbor / ping network-instance default 10.0.0.2